InhyeLee-Data/MachineLearning2020/2.AirplaneImageClassification_Supervised/README.md

 Both models had a very low FP rate.
 Perceptron (PRC) chosen over Multi layer Neural Network (NN) for this version for a Higher True Positive Rate.

-Question 1: The prediction of each model seems to vary every time it runs even when all the features/parameters remain unchanged.
-Why?
-Question 2: Canny Edge Detection was used for this round.
-A plane's wings have diagonal lines with curves and an aircraft body has long & straight-ish lines.
-Are they well recognized now in the feature?
-I am interested in trying out other image processing methods.

 1. Overall Image treatment: <br>
 Canny edge detection was used this time.
 Played with sigma, low_threshold, high_threshold